owncast/owncast.github.io/content/docs/encoding.md

       videoBitrate: 800
 {{< / highlight >}}

-Or create a "high" quality at 2000k using the `faster` encoding preset.
+Or create a "high" quality at 2000k bitrate at 30fps using the `faster` encoding preset.

 {{< highlight yaml >}}
     - high:
       videoBitrate: 2000
+      framerate: 30
       encoderPreset: faster
 {{< / highlight >}}